richardhundt/shine/README.md

 Shine strives for a pragmatic balance between safety and syntactic and semantic flexibility.

-Like Lua, Shine is a dynamic language with late binding.
-Unlike Lua, however, Shine will raise an error at compile-time if a symbol is referenced which is not in scope.
-This means that the only globals are those which are pre-defined by the runtime which the compiler knows about.
-The only way a symbol can come into scope is if it is pre-defined, imported, or defined locally.

 Summary of safety features:

 * Static local variable name resolution.
 * Default declaration scope is localized.
 * Function and method parameter guards.

-Although some safety features were added, Shine's philosophy is that whereas safety can be extended by the user through testing, if the language isn't flexible, then there is nothing the user can do about it.

-In this spirit, Shine gives you the power to create new syntax in the same way that Ruby or Perl do, by making parentheses optional around function and method call parameters, introducing a short function syntax, and by extending support for hooks for operator overloading and builtin events.

 Summary of flexibility features: